vuejs-jp/vuefes-2024/apps/web/app/content/en/privacy.md

 1. To provide updated and related information on this conference
 2. To respond to inquiries and information regarding our conference
-3. To request users to provide their opinions and impressions of our conference
+3. To request Users to provide their opinions and impressions of our conference
-4. To issue a warning or caution to a user who has committed or may commit an act that violates any of the terms and conditions of this conference
+4. To issue a warning or caution to a User who has committed or may commit an act that violates any of the terms and conditions of this conference
-5. When requesting a user who owes a debt to this conference to fulfill that debt
+5. When requesting a User who owes a debt to this conference to fulfill that debt
 6. When notifying a User of changes to the terms and conditions of this Conference

 ## Changes to the Purpose of Use of Personal Information